velartrill/velartrill.github.io/orig/kestrel.md

 How much of that was a dream?

-The noise, an insistent chirping, is still there, but it's quiter now, relegated to the background, not consuming my universe.
+The noise, an insistent chirping, is still there, but it's quieter now, relegated to the background, not consuming my universe.
 I rub enough sleep from my eyes to be able to focus in the dark.
 I stare at the woman I'm straddling, looking for some kind of clue, and I find it in her face.

 *Soshten.*